Learn how to get the best possible offer from Amazon.

 The first two years you work at Amazon, you’ll receive payouts (formerly known as “bonuses”) and then after year two, you’ll stop receiving payouts and instead receive an increase in RSUs.

 An RSU is compensation offered by an employer to an employee in the form of company stock.
-The employee does not receive the stock immediately, but instead at the end of a vesting period over a length of time.
+The employee doesn’t receive the stock immediately, but rather at the end of a predetermined length of time (vesting period).

-Every role at Amazon is categorized into compensation levels, and these levels have a salary range.
-Full-time workers who are entering the workforce start at Level 4 with a salary range of $50,000-$70,000 per year, and the highest level (other than Jeff Bezos) is Level 11 for senior VPs with compensation above $1 million.
+Every role at Amazon is categorized into compensation levels, which all have a salary range associated with them.
+There are 12 levels at Amazon.
+Full-time workers who are entering the workforce start at Level 4 with a salary range of $50,000-$70,000 per year.
+The highest level (other than Jeff Bezos, who is the sole Level 12) is Level 11 for senior VPs with compensation above $1 million.

-Even though there are different levels that indicate differences in total compensation, Amazon has a base salary ceiling of $160,000 no matter what level an employee is at.
+Even though the tiered levels indicate differences in total compensation, Amazon has a base salary ceiling of $160,000 no matter what level an employee is at.

 What that means is that Amazon prioritizes granting RSUs to employees which has been a positive incentive given that Amazon stocks have never gone down (knock on wood).